RenCS99/event-landing-page/README.md

 Author: Rene Cueva Salas

 # Project Title
-Bootstrap Boilerplate
+Event landing page

 ### Description
 ---
-This is challenge 6 of week 5 of the Bitwise Web Development Program
+This is challenge 5 of week 6 of the Bitwise Web Development Program

 ### Prerequesites
 ---